Click here for Site Menu

 Torrey Pine, and Sugar Pine are also harvested but

 use of pine nuts came in the 12th century in Medieval Britain.
-According to some
+According to

 historians, Ancient Greeks and Romans believed pine nuts contained aphrodisiac